Huegoxaga/notes/python/README.md

 ### Bitwise Operators

 It is performed bit by bit.
+Python treats decimal numbers in their binary form when performing bitwise operations.
+It will return result in decimal numbers.

 - and `&`
 - or `|`